 The first four moves

-In the 1990s the bottleneck was integration.
-Branches diverged.
-Big-bang merges took weeks.
-A team of twenty engineers could spend a quarter trying to reconcile what they had each been doing in parallel.
+The 1990s.
+Integration.
+Branches diverged, big-bang merges took weeks, and a team of twenty engineers could spend a quarter trying to reconcile parallel work.
 Continuous integration, in its early Cruise Control form and then in the Jenkins generation, dragged that constraint out of the work.
-Shorter branches, trunk-based development, automated test suites running on every commit.
 By the end of the decade integration had stopped being where the time went.

-In the 2000s the bottleneck was communication.
+The 2000s.
+Communication.
 Distributed teams, late discoveries of misalignment, the gap between what the customer asked for and what the engineering team thought it had heard.
-Kent Beck's 1999 book and the Agile Manifesto that followed were the response.
-Standups, sprint planning, retrospectives, story walls, pair programming.
+Kent Beck’s 1999 book and the Agile Manifesto that followed were the response.
 A whole generation of practices designed to make the conversation cheaper and more frequent.
 By the late 2000s communication had stopped being the thing that broke teams, in the cases where the teams used the practices.

-In the 2010s the bottleneck was deployment.
+The 2010s.
+Deployment.
 Code sitting on a branch waiting for a release window.
 Manual ops, downtime, three-month release cycles.
-The DevOps movement, infrastructure-as-code, containers, Kubernetes, the whole continuous-delivery stack.
-Jez Humble and David Farley's 2010 book was the field manual.
+The DevOps movement, infrastructure-as-code, Kubernetes, the whole continuous-delivery stack.
+Jez Humble and David Farley’s 2010 book was the field manual.
 By 2020 most serious teams could ship multiple times a day, and deployment had stopped being the constraint.

 The fifth move